TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

    processor.
 For 32-bit universal binaries the architecture is ``fat``, for 64-bit universal binaries the architecture is ``fat64``, and for 4-way universal binaries the architecture is ``universal``.
-Starting from Python 2.7 and Python 3.2 the architecture ``fat3`` is used for a 3-way universal build (ppc, i386, x86_64) and ``intel`` is used for a universal build with the i386 and x86_64 architectures
+Starting kutoka Python 2.7 and Python 3.2 the architecture ``fat3`` is used for a 3-way universal build (ppc, i386, x86_64) and ``intel`` is used for a universal build with the i386 and x86_64 architectures